DavidRach/USERM/README.md

 ## 🖊 Instruction

-The following instructions and all reference can be foudn here: 📖 [Documentation website](https://xiangmingcai.github.io/USERM)
+The following instructions and all reference can be found here: 📖 [Documentation website](https://xiangmingcai.github.io/USERM)

 1. For basic use of the USERM